OkumaAmerica/Open-API-SDK/Scout/README.md

   * [中■] Re-wrote the Control Type detection routine for improved accuracy under various conditions

-  * [中■] ApiVersionCrossRef.xml updated to detect CAPI v001A(Grinder), CAPI v003S(Lathe), and TAPI v1.19.0.0 (SCOUT Library Version up to v2.2.0.0)
+  * [中■] ApiVersionCrossRef.xml updated to detect the following
+  	* CAPI v001A(Grinder), CAPI v003S(Lathe), and TAPI v1.19.0.0 (SCOUT Library Version up to v2.2.0.0)

   * [中■] Fixed an issue with registry key & value queries on 64-bit systems which limited the results returned

   * [中■] Fixed an issue that prevented P100-II from being correctly Identified